Sales & Support: +1 (480) 360-6463

 Resilience

 Executive recruiters frequently have to handle many projects while also ensuring that each one gets the attention it deserves.
-Resilience and drive enable you in surviving the job's pressures and delivering consistent results.
+Resilience and drive enable you to handle the job's pressures and deliver consistent results.

 Negotiation